hugo-br/serversAdmin/README.md

 Import DB in MySQL

-Add in connection.php your user and password for your database.
+Add in connection.php your user and password for your database on the service/connection.php file

 The app is at the root of /client folder or /client/index.php